ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 Any strategy supported by passportjs can be implemented for Kuzzle with a dedicated plugin (see [plugins documentation](#plugins)).

-Take example in [Passport Local plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local), an authentication plugin must provide following steps:
+Take example on [Passport Local plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local), an authentication plugin must provide following steps:

 #### The strategy module